deepwilson/insights/_pages/resume.md

 - Built scalable back-end from scratch for "TV Feed Analyzer" using AWS Lambda, EC2 and Mongo DB (system design, DB architecture, cron automation etc.)
 - Deployed end to end machine learning pipelines on AWS
 - Found solutions to problems in the video processing domain to optimize workflow and avoid bottle necks related to speed as well as compute costs on AWS (multi-processing in serverless environment)
-- Joined as junior Python Developer to produce maintainable and well documented code for analytical and research-oriented problems related to computer vision, audio and video processing.
+- Joined as junior Python Developer to produce maintainable and well documented code for analytical and research-oriented problems related to computer vision, audio and video processing

 ### **MATLAB Helper**
 *MATLAB Developer* (*July 2016 - August 2016*)